diegothucao/react-native-javascript-mobx-template/README.md

 }
 }
 ```
-If you see any issue, please do not hesitate to create an issue here or can contact me via [Email](cao.trung.thu@gmail.com) or [Linkedin](https://www.linkedin.com/in/diegothucao/)
+If you see any issue, please do not hesitate to create an issue here or can contact me via email cao.trung.thu@gmail.com or [Linkedin](https://www.linkedin.com/in/diegothucao/)

 Thanks